burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 ### The Rich Don't Work for Money

 > The poor and middle class work **for money**.
-The rich have money **for them**.
+The rich have money work **for them**.

 This was my favorite part of the book when Kiyosaki retells his childhood memories of wanting to be rich in order to "hangout with the cool kids".
-The lessons the "rich" father instilled into him and to his friend was a turning point for both of them.
-In their naivety and creativity, they thought themselves geniuses when they melted used toothpaste bottles (copper back then) from the neighborhood into money.
+The lessons the "rich" father instilled into him and his friend was a turning point for both of them.
+In their naivety and creativity, they thought themselves geniuses when they melted used toothpaste bottles (copper back then) gathered from the neighborhood into money.
 They were so close to the secret to getting rich - in the sense to not *work for money*.

 > Fear and greed - controlling emotions

 It never stops surprises me when the financial world talks about emotions - I have always found the industry very similar to the tech industry where it's a rather "un-emotional" environment.
-The difference between the two is that the financial sector benefits from the emotional element in most people's dealings with money.
-Some of the tech industry in a sense would as well - for example social media - but the process of creating software is often a very logical, rational and un-emotional process.
-Tech is increasingly trying to leverage our emotions - notice there are "reaction" emojis now - and the rise of AI is only accelerating this process.
+The difference between the two is that the financial sector benefits (or should I say, *exploits*) from the emotional element in most peoples' dealings with money.
+Some of the tech industry in a sense, do as well, for example social media.
+But the process of creating software is often a very logical, rational and un-emotional process.
+And the end product is increasingly trying to leverage our emotions - notice there are "reaction" emojis now - and the improvements in AI is only accelerating this process.

 So going back to the book, the rich dad explains how most people simply work because of their **fear** of losing what they have i.e. lifestyle, house etc. This leads to the continuous cycle of waking up everyday under the fear factor, working hard to "work for money" so that they can pay their bills but the **greed** always grows.
-Most people think that when they get rich or obtain the pay-rise/promotion, then all their problems will be solved.
-But this is seldom the case, rather it becomes the new "normal" and the fear of losing their rise in their living standards forces them through the grind once more without ever becoming richer - this is the **trap** the rich dad tells the kids.
+Most people think that when they get rich or obtain a pay-rise/promotion, then all their problems will be solved.
+But this is seldom the case, rather it becomes the new "normal" and the fear of losing their living standards upgrade forces them through the grind once more without ever becoming richer - this is the **trap** the rich dad tells the kids.

 > So many people say, "Oh I'm not interested in money."
 Yet they work at a job for eight hours a day.